 Inbound oracles transmit their data to the blockchain to initiate a smart contract.
 This data can include nearly anything.
 To date, oracles monitor temperature, weather, stock prices, sports scores, and GPS data.

 Outbound oracles send data from the blockchain back out to the real world.
 This data is usually in the form of a protocol.
 A perfect example of this style of oracle can be found in smart locks.
 Smart locks are predetermined account lockup periods.
 They are associated with security token offerings and are required in many jurisdictions.

 Another categorization trait one can employ to determine the class of an oracle is its level of trust.
 For example, is oracle a decentralized protocol, or does it depend on a centralized data source?

 Centralized oracles receive their information from a single entity.
 This information must be correct for the smart contract to initiate as planned.
 Consequently, centralized nodes create data reference concerns.

 - Decentralized Oracles

 In general, decentralized nodes are more reliable because they don’t depend solely on a centralized source of information.
-Much like a blockchain, decentralized oracles rely on a network of oracles to confirm the data before its sent to the network.
+Instead, much like a blockchain, decentralized oracles rely on a network of oracles to confirm the data before its sent to the network.

 - Human Oracles